 1850s Pair of Antique Bathwell & Goodfellow Blue & White China Shell Dishes.

 We are delighted to have this opportunity to offer you these 1850s Pair of Antique Bathwell & Goodfellow Blue & White China Shell Dishes.
-They are extremely rare and have a very interesting history!
+They are extremely rare and have a very interesting history, and are now on special offer!

 Imported by Babcock Brothers, Evansville, IA.